nvdaes/placeMarkers/readme.md

 ## Changes for 16.0 ##
 *	Compatible with NVDA 2021.1 or later (required).
+* Skim reading is supported when moving to temporary bookmarks.
 *	If needed, you can download [other versions](https://github.com/nvdaes/placeMarkers/releases).

 ## Changes for 15.0 ##